 However, Maria’s incredible story didn’t stop there.
 She has continued on the Gerson Therapy for two more years, and is doing well on her healing journey.
 Moreover, Maria has inspired her entire family – and many of their friends – to embrace an organic lifestyle.
 The benefits of this new lifestyle were astounding; her loved ones reported back that it had helped them with an array of health issues such as sleep problems and chronic pain.

-Maria is inspiring her family and her community to take radical steps towards true healing.
+Despite the challenges, Maria inspired her family and her community to take radical steps towards true healing.

-This week, we at the Gerson Institute want to celebrate the mothers and other women who have taught us about what it means to live a healthy, caring and authentic life.
+This week, we celebrate the mothers and other women who have taught us what it means to live a healthy, caring and authentic life.